hyperledger/fabric/docs/source/create_channel/create_channel_test_net.md

 cd ..
 ```

-We can add the anchor peer by providing the new channel configuration to the `peer channel update` command.
+We can add the anchor peer by providing the new channel configuration to the `cli channel update` command.
 Because we are updating a section of the channel configuration that only affects `Org1`, other channel members do not need to approve the channel update.
 ```
-peer channel update -f channel-artifacts/config_update_in_envelope.pb -c channel1 -o localhost:7050  --ordererTLSHostnameOverride orderer.example.com --tls --cafile "${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem"
+cli channel update -f channel-artifacts/config_update_in_envelope.pb -c channel1 -o localhost:7050  --ordererTLSHostnameOverride orderer.example.com --tls --cafile "${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem"
 ```

 When the channel update is successful, you should see the following response: